Crypto crash: After China’s regulatory crackdown, Coinbase struggles under weight of sell-off

 — Drew Harwell (@drewharwell) May 19, 2021

 In a spectacle reminiscent of this year’s Robinhood-GameStop fiasco, Binance and Coinbase, two of the world’s largest cryptocurrency trading platforms, both experienced technical glitches amid the frenzy.
-Binance temporarily disabled withdrawals of ether, and Coinbase suffered an outage over several hours (it has since fixed the issue).
+Binance temporarily disabled withdrawals of ether due to “network congestion,” and Coinbase suffered an outage over several hours (it has since fixed the issue).

-Coinbase, which made a historic public debut earlier this year, has seen its stock drop 25% in the past week, hitting a record low earlier today.
+Coinbase, which made a historic public debut earlier this year, saw its stock drop 25% in the past week, hitting a record low earlier today.

+The sell-off has erased a mind-boggling $200 billion from the cryptocurrency market in just the past day.

+But it still has at least one billionaire stan, ironically, in Musk.
+Despite kicking off the cryptocurrency free fall last week, he tweeted this morning that Tesla has diamond hands, borrowing a phrase from Reddit to imply it would not sell its $1.5 billion stake in bitcoin: